WLAN-Pi/wlanpiserver/README.md

 If you plug a Wi-Fi adapter to its USB port, the WLAN Pi will broadcast wlanpi_server SSID which makes it easier for you to wirelessly access the wired network.

-## A word of caution
+## A Word of Caution
-**!!!
-Server mode enables DHCP server on the wired eth0 interface of the WLAN Pi.
+**Server mode enables DHCP server on the wired eth0 interface of the WLAN Pi.
 Only plug this interface to a network which is under your management.
 Never connect WLAN Pi in Server mode to a production network.
 It can distrupt production services !!!**

 ## Subnets
 Wired subnet: 192.168.73.0/24